rasmabayu/rabbitmq-advanced-ha-k8s/README.md

 <!-- Copyright (c) 2025 https://github.com/rasmabayu.
 All rights reserved. -->
-# 🐇RabbitMQ Cluster — High Availability on Kubernetes🚀
+# RabbitMQ Cluster — High Availability on Kubernetes🚀

 Reference deployment for a production-grade **RabbitMQ cluster** with advanced high-availability features on Kubernetes.